a-musing-moose/narrative/rules/rules.rst

 can be used to guide thought.
 Ensuring that hard learnt lessons of the past are not lost of overlooked.

-Perhaps it is this aspect of *rules* that we sohuld hold onto?
+Perhaps it is this aspect of *rules* that we should hold onto?
 Their use as guidance in the unfamiliar, the codification of organisational learning.
 An opportunity to avoid repeating the mistakes of the past.